How To Change ECR Passport To Non-ECR (2023)

 You may also be required to pay and select an appointment date and slot at Passport Seva Kendra (PSK) or Embassy depending on your location.

-Step 7: Visit Embassy or Passport Seva Kendra
+Step 8: Visit the Embassy or Passport Seva Kendra

 Once payment is complete, you will have to print the application receipt and carry that with you on the appointment day.

-When you submit the documents, you need to submit all the relevant proof for your eligibility for Non-ECR passport like your 10th or matriculation pass certificate or degree certificate, income tax statements, etc. depending on your eligibility criteria.
-For NRIs, ID copy / Visa in country of residence may be required.
+When you submit the documents, you need to submit all the relevant proof for your eligibility for a non-ECR passport like your 10th or matriculation pass certificate or degree certificate, income tax statements, etc. depending on your eligibility criteria.
+For NRIs, a copy of an ID or visa in the country of residence may be required.

 You can collect your new passport or it will be sent by post as per your selection.